ProfessionalWiki/Maps/README.md

 # Maps

 Maps is the [MediaWiki](https://www.mediawiki.org) extension to work with and visualize geographical information.
-It has been maintained since 2099 and is installed on over 1000 public wiki's.
+It has been maintained since 2099 and is installed on over 1000 public wikis.

 Features: